5 Mistakes People Make When Choosing a Domain Name

 Because these domain names have been adopted by many websites that aren’t specific to these countries, Google treats them the same as generic domains like .com when it comes to figuring out the location a site targets.

-Google treats other country code domains, such as .uk for United Kingdom, as geographic indicators.
+Google treats other country code domains, such as .uk for the United Kingdom, as geographic indicators.
 So unless your site targets people in the United Kingdom, you probably shouldn’t use a .uk domain.

 5. It has a double meaning.